Logo for: Advanced Behavioral Health

 Deena Tampi MSN, MBA-HCA, RN, DFAAGP

-Acting Chief Executive Officer
+President & Chief Executive Officer

 Ms. Tampi is an accomplished senior healthcare executive with expertise in leadership, operations, financial oversight, clinical excellence and strategic planning.
 Prior to her appointment as Acting CEO of ABH, she was the Co-Founder and Managing Principal of Behavioral Health Advisory Group and served as the Executive Vice President of Diamond Healthcare Corporation.